-• Through the course of ongoing research associated with SEC-00090, NIOSH has determined that residual radioactive material from the radium-actinium-thorium process conducted in the SW

-Building led to technologically-enhanced emanation of radon-220, radon-222, and radon-219 into Room SW-19.
+• Through the course of ongoing research associated with SEC-00090 (after the initial determination and class recommendation), NIOSH determined that residual radioactive material from the radium-actinium-thorium process conducted in the SW Building led to technologically-enhanced emanation of radon-220, radon-222, and radon-219 into Room SW-19 and subsequent distribution through the R and SW Building facility floors, drains, and subjacent soil.

-- NIOSH has found no bioassay or workplace monitoring records relevant to these radon exposures prior to when air measurements were made in 1979 and 1980.
-NIOSH is unable to put an upper bound on the radon exposures in SW-19 until the point at which a ventilation system was installed in early 1980 (prior to March 5, 1980) to vent SW Building tunnel air.
-This ventilation system reduced radon-222 concentrations in Room SW-19 by a factor of 10 or more. - It is not feasible to determine which of the workers in the R and SW buildings may have frequented Room SW-19, therefore NIOSH cannot reasonably limit the cohort of workers who could have been exposed to radon in SW-19 more narrowly than the cohort of all workers in the R and SW buildings.
-Due to the extensive tritium operations occurring in these buildings, it was documented policy that everybody who worked in R and SW buildings submit periodic urine samples analyzed for tritium.
-While it is possible that a worker could have occasionally visited the R and SW buildings without submitting a tritium urinalysis sample, it is not plausible that a worker could have spent 250 days in these buildings without leaving a single tritium urine sample.
-Therefore, tritium urinalysis results will be taken as evidence of potential employment in R and SW buildings.
-Conversely, absence of such urinalysis data will be taken as evidence that individuals did not have the potential to be employed in R and SW buildings for 250 days. - Pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH determined that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses of members of the class more precisely than a maximum dose estimate.
+- NIOSH found no bioassay or workplace monitoring records relevant to these radon exposures prior to the time radiological improvements were made in 1979 and 1980.
+Therefore, NIOSH found it was unable to put an upper bound on the radon exposures in the R and SW Buildings until the point at which a ventilation system was installed in early 1980 (prior to March 5, 1980) to vent SW Building tunnel air. - Subsequent to the SEC-00090 findings and recommended class, NIOSH determined in its evaluation of petition SEC-00171 that it was not feasible to determine which of the workers in the R and SW Buildings may have frequented Room SW-19; therefore, NIOSH could not reasonably limit the cohort of workers who could have been exposed to radon in SW-19 more narrowly than the cohort of all workers in the R and SW Buildings.
+NIOSH found that due to extensive tritium operations occurring in these buildings, it was documented policy that everyone who worked in the R and SW Buildings submit periodic urine samples analyzed for tritium.
+While it was possible that a worker could have occasionally visited the R and SW Buildings without submitting a tritium urinalysis sample, it was not plausible that a worker could have spent 250 days in these buildings without leaving a single tritium urinalysis sample.
+Therefore, tritium urinalysis results were taken as evidence of potential of potential employment in R and SW Buildings.
+Conversely, absence of such urinalysis data was evidence that individuals did not have the potential to be employed in R and SW Buildings for 250 days.
+Mound tritium logbooks were used to confirm personnel participating in this program, and consequently, to identify members of the proposed SEC class.
+In 2010, the Department of Health and Human Services (DHHS) designated the following class for inclusion in the SEC: